UnitedGasketCorporation/CalculatorsMenu/bin/data/Readme.txt

-This folder should contain the following executables:
+This directory should be located in the same directory as Calculators.exe and contain the following executables:

 1. PartsPerSheet.exe
 2. UM Conversion.exe